 Giving Compass' Take:

-· Complications related to pregnancy or childbirth are the leading causes of death among adolescent girls around the world, even though many of them are preventable.
-Here, Sushmita Roy lists 5 ways family planning is crucial to achieving gender equality and calls for an increase in funding.
+- · Complications related to pregnancy or childbirth are the leading causes of death among adolescent girls around the world, even though many of them are preventable.
+Here, Sushmita Roy lists five ways family planning is crucial to achieving gender equality and calls for an increase in funding.

-· How can donors support expanding access to family planning options for women everywhere?
-How does family planning relate to the Global Goals?
+- · How can donors support expanding access to family planning options for women everywhere?
+How does family planning relate to the SDGs?

 On World Population Day, July 11, leaders and activists turn their attention to the urgent need to address population issues, including family planning.
 Access to sexual and reproductive health care is essential for women’s empowerment, safety, gender equality, and to reduce poverty, according to the United Nations Population Fund (UNFPA).